Frequently Requested Statistics on Immigrants and Immigration in the United States

 How many immigrants reside in the United States?

-According to the 2016 Current Population Survey (CPS), immigrants and their U.S.-born children now number approximately 84.3 million people, or 27 percent of the overall U.S. population.
+Immigrants and their U.S.-born children now number approximately 86.4 million people, or 27 percent of the overall U.S. population, according to the 2017 Current Population Survey (CPS).

-How many people immigrated to the United States last year?
+How many immigrants moved to the United States in 2016?

 - Read about changing trends in new arrivals in this article, In Historic Shift, New Migration Flows from Mexico Fall Below Those from China and India.

-What are the historical numbers and shares of immigrants in the United States?
+How have the number and share of immigrants in the United States changed over time?

-Restrictive immigration legislation in 1921 and 1924, coupled with the Great Depression and World War II, led to a sharp drop in new arrivals.
-As a result, the foreign-born share steadily declined between the 1930s and 1970s, reaching a record low of approximately 5 percent in 1970 (9.6 million; see Table 1).
-Since 1970, the share and number of immigrants have increased rapidly, mainly as a result of large-scale immigration from Latin America and Asia made possible by the abolishment of national-origin admission quotas by Congress in 1965.
-Since 1970, the number of U.S. immigrants more than quadrupled, rising from 9.6 million then to 43.3 million in 2015.
+Restrictive immigration laws in 1921 and 1924, coupled with the Great Depression and World War II, led to a sharp drop in new arrivals.
+As a result, the foreign-born share steadily declined, hitting a record low of approximately 5 percent in 1970 (9.6 million; see Table 1).
+Since then, the share and number of immigrants have increased rapidly, mainly because of large-scale immigration from Latin America and Asia made possible by the Immigration Act of 1965, which abolished national-origin admission quotas.
+The immigrant population more than quadrupled in the decades since, reaching 43.7 million in 2016.